 However, due to the continuous debate among parents, there is still much uncertainty regarding the ideal moment to transfer.
 Consider the following indicators that a baby is now ready to utilize a stroller without a car seat:

-• Infants are developmentally ready to make a move when they can hold their head and neck.
+• Infants are developmentally ready to move when they can hold their head and neck.

 • Their neck muscles are powerful enough to support their heads in this posture.